Path-Check/gaen-mobile/docs/DATA_DICTIONARY.md

 Builds that include the symptom history feature allow users to construct a history of symptoms over the past 14 days to assist contact tracing efforts.
 Users have the option to 'share' this history.
-If a user chooses to share the history, the symptom history will be pasted to the users device clipboard as text to be shared further.
+If a user chooses to share the history, the application will paste the symptom history to the user's device clipboard as text.